-Head of Special orders at Louis Vuitton, Patrick-Louis Vuttion said “This collaboration with BMW i epitomises our shared values of creativity, technological innovation and style.”
+Head of Special Orders at Louis Vuitton, Patrick-Louis Vuttion said “This collaboration with BMW i epitomizes our shared values of creativity, technological innovation, and style.”

 The suitcase came in a set of four, using carbon fiber accents and sleek lines that matched the new BMW.
 They didn’t come cheap, either — $20,000 to be exact.
 With the car being sold for over $150,000, the two products aligned perfectly.

 Both brands began the campaign by promoting the joint partnership on their websites, with Louis Vuitton’s reaching over one million visitors per month, according to SimilarWeb.

 BMW also made announcements on their website, which reached several hundred thousand loyal fans.

 The two companies took it a step further and held launch parties at certain Louis Vuitton stores, as well.
 These always included the BMW i8 and luggage on display.